Legal Resources for Small Businesses and Nonprofits

 Bylaws are the backbone of any nonprofit organization.
 They serve as a guide for the governance and operation of the organization, laying out fundamental roles and responsibilities.
 Here are five important provisions your nonprofit bylaws should include.

-The Top 5 Mistakes Businesses Make Without Legal Counsel
+What Mistakes Do Businesses Make Without Legal Counsel?

 Many businesses make the mistake of waiting until a problem arises to seek legal help.
 This reactive approach can lead to costly consequences.
 Here are the top five mistakes businesses make without legal counsel.